rust-embedded/awesome-embedded-rust/README.md

 [#atsamd-rs:gitter.im]: https://matrix.to/#/#atsamd-rs_community:gitter.im
 [#ethercrab:matrix.org]: https://matrix.to/#/#ethercrab:matrix.org

-## Books, blogs and training materials
+## Books, blogs, and training materials

 -   [The Embedded Rust Book](https://rust-embedded.github.io/book/) - An introductory book about using the Rust Programming Language on "Bare Metal" embedded systems, such as Microcontrollers.
--   [The Rust on ESP Book](https://esp-rs.github.io/book/) - The goal of this book is to provide a comprehensive guide on using the Rust programming language with Espressif SoCs and modules.
+-   [The Rust on ESP Book](https://esp-rs.github.io/book/) - This book aims to provide a comprehensive guide on using the Rust programming language with Espressif SoCs and modules.
 -   [Discovery](https://rust-embedded.github.io/discovery) by @rust-embedded — this book is an introductory course on microcontroller-based embedded systems that uses Rust as the teaching language.
 Original author: @japaric
--   [Cortex-M Quickstart](https://docs.rs/cortex-m-quickstart/0.3.1/cortex_m_quickstart/) by @japaric – a template and introduction to embedded Rust, suitable for developers familiar to embedded development but new to embedded Rust.
+-   [Cortex-M Quickstart](https://docs.rs/cortex-m-quickstart/0.3.1/cortex_m_quickstart/) by @japaric – a template and introduction to embedded Rust, suitable for developers familiar with embedded development but new to embedded Rust.
-- [Writing an OS in rust](https://os.phil-opp.com/) A blog series creating a small operating system in Rust
+- [Writing an OS in Rust](https://os.phil-opp.com/) A blog series creating a small operating system in Rust
 -   [MicroRust](https://droogmic.github.io/microrust/) Introductory book for embedded development in Rust on the micro:bit.
 -   [Physical Computing With Rust](https://rahul-thakoor.github.io/physical-computing-rust/) A (WIP) guide to physical computing with Rust on the Raspberry Pi.
 -   [Writing an embedded OS in Rust on the Raspberry Pi](https://github.com/rust-embedded/rust-raspi3-OS-tutorials) A set of tutorials that give a guided, step-by-step tour of how to write a monolithic Operating System kernel for an embedded system from scratch.
 Runs on the Raspberry Pi 3 and the Raspberry Pi 4.